Azure/maximo/README.md

-# Maximo on Azure
+# QuickStart Guide: Maximo on Azure

 This repository provides deployment guidance, scripts and best practices for running IBM Maximo Application Suite (Maximo or MAS) on OpenShift using the Azure Cloud.
-The instruction below have been tested with Maximo 8. on OpenShift 4.6.x.
+The instruction below have been tested with Maximo 8.6.x on OpenShift 4.6.x.

+> 🚧 **NOTE**: The scripts contained within this repo were written with the intention of testing various configurations and integrations on Azure.
+They allow you to quickly deploy Maximo on Azure so that configurations can be evaluated.

 ## Table of Contents